HappyStinson/rasmusnordling.se/dreams.md

 - Test every game in the book 1001 Video Games You Must Play Before You Die
 - ~~Do [One Game A Month](https://onegameamonth.com/) for 12 consecutive months.~~ The #1GAM challenge ran from 2012 to 2018.
 I might do 12 small games in a year sometime.
 - Attend [Tamworth Country Music Festival](https://en.wikipedia.org/wiki/Tamworth_Country_Music_Festival)
+- Attend a music concert at the [Riverstage](https://www.brisbane.qld.gov.au/things-to-see-and-do/council-venues-and-precincts/riverstage/events-at-riverstage) in Brisbane

 ### Adventure